 Formed over millions of years, fossil fuels are essential to way we live and have greatly improved our standard of living.
 Today, 87% of the world’s primary energy is from fossil fuels.
 In this article I will give an overview of these fuel sources.

 Millions of years ago, plants died and other plants died on these plants forming peat.
 With every additional layer of plant matter, the layers below were compressed and heated forming coal, a carbon rich and energy density material.

-Coal was the critical fuel of the Industrial Revolution - vital for steam engines and furnaces.
-Transitioning from wood to coal because it was cheaper and more energy dense
+Coal was a critical fuel of the Industrial Revolution, being vital for steam engines and furnaces.
+Before coal, wood was the primary fuel used but over time the transition occured due to it being cheaper and more energy dense

-Not all coal is the same, the two most important factors to classifying coal are its calorific value (how much energy can it release when burned) and its percent of carbon (other atoms are hydrogen, sulfur, oxygen and nitrogen are common).
+Not all coal is the same, the two most important factors to classifying coal are its calorific value, how much energy can it release when burned, and its percent of carbon, a higher percent carbon is a cleaner burning fuel, other atoms hydrogen, sulfur, oxygen and nitrogen are common.

 Coal can also be used to form coke, which improves its carbon purity.
-With the increased purity, it can be burned at higher temperatures, important as a fuel and reducing agent in smelting iron ore.
+With the increased purity, it can be burned at higher temperatures which is important as a fuel and reducing agent in smelting iron ore.

-Coal main use is the generation of electricity, boiling water into steam and spins a turbine and generator to create electricity.
-This has a thermodynamic efficiency between 25% to 50%.
+Coal’s main use is the generation of electricity.
+This is done through boiling water into steam and spinning a turbine connected to a generator to create electricity.
+The overall thermodynamic efficiency is between 25% to 50%.

 With newer technologies, the coal can be convert the coal to Syngas to a heat recovery steam generator.
-This powers a steam turbine and the waste heat can be used to heat another process or a building.
-This power plant could reach efficiencies up to 94%.
+This powers a steam turbine and the waste heat can be used to heat a process or a building.
+This type of power plant could reach efficiencies up to 94%.